Rebase and resolve merge conflicts

 7. Switch to Vim’s edit mode by pressing i.

-10. Do the same for the remaining commits.
-Leave the first commit as pick.
+10. Repeat for the remaining commits.

 11. End edit mode, save, and quit: